 Why should you get your influenza vaccine?

-The Centers for Disease Control (CDC) recommends that everyone over six months of age be vaccinated unless they have a known allergy to the flu vaccine.
+The CDC recommends that everyone over 6 months of age be vaccinated unless they have a known allergy to the flu vaccine.
 In addition, if you have a severe (life-threatening, with wheezing or throat narrowing) allergy to eggs or a history of Guillain-Barre syndrome (a neurologic disease) after a flu vaccine in the past, consult with your doctor before being vaccinated.

 There are two main reasons to get vaccinated: